 Do you know how to use embroidery machine?
 If you are new to embroidery and are still looking for the cutting edge, learning how to use the embroidery machine will do you great good.
 Even so, you must ensure that you get the process right before you try your hands on a professional project.

 Thankfully, you don’t have to worry.
-In this post, we are going to show you how an embroidery machine is used.
+In this article, we are going to show you how an embroidery machine is used.
 But first, let us take a look at the following:

-If you are planning on buying an embroidery machine or using one, here is a step by step guide that will help you.
+If you are planning using an embroidery machine, here is a step by step guide that will help you.

 - Get to Know Your Embroidery Machine

 The very first thing that you need to do is to learn your embroidery machine.
 While the machines use the more or less the same technology, they may work quite differently.
 Their mode of operation and how they are used could be rather unique to the manufacturer.